 Does sclerotherapy hurt?

 Because this procedure requires injections through the skin, it is not a painless procedure.
-Certain chemicals that are injected (sclerosants) are more likely to cause pain than others.
+Some chemicals that are injected (sclerosants) are more likely to cause pain than others.
 If the sclerosant is deposited outside the vein inadvertently, this is often more painful.

 Is sclerotherapy an effective treatment for varicose veins and spider veins?